Grant Administration and Reporting

 Essential post-award information

-In most cases, we work closely with the reporting officer to draft interim and final reports and provide whatever other assistance might be necessary to meet a reporting deadline.
+- works with the reporting officer to draft interim and final reports, or provides whatever other assistance might be necessary to meet a reporting deadline.
 For almost all institutional proposals, the Office of Corporate and Foundation Relations drafts the interim and final reports.

-Beyond helping draft reports on grant activities, the Office of Corporate and Foundation Relations also tracks institutional relationships with funders by carefully monitoring grants and working directly with faculty.
-For instance, we like to be informed about grant activities as this information can be useful in developing future proposals and ensuring the continued good will of Carleton's benefactors.
+- tracks institutional relationships with funders by carefully monitoring grants and working directly with faculty; for instance, we like to be informed about grant activities as this information can be useful in developing future proposals and ensuring the continued good will of Carleton's benefactors.